-- 1. Partnership of the Mississippi Broadband Connection Coalition with the MS-HIN Board to coordinate growth and identify regulatory barriers to health IT adoption.
-An outcome of this partnership may be to form a sustainable public-private partnership with MS-HIN to support policy development in the field.
-This partnership could document Mississippi's efforts in EHRs, Health Exchanges, Telemedicine, and Medical Record Imaging.
-An additional function could be to identify regulatory obstacles that may be inhibiting expansion of Health IT. - 2.
-Attention to privacy and security concerns, including establishing a NPI system for all participants.
-The Health Information Technology Policy Committee (HITPC) report can serve as a guide for establishing Health IT growth policy at the state level. - 3.
+- 1. Attention to privacy and security concerns, including establishing a NPI system for all participants.
+The Health Information Technology Policy Committee (HITPC) report can serve as a guide for establishing Health IT growth policy at the state level. - 2.
 Identification of a dedicated spectrum for medical imaging.
 High costs are associated to medical imaging from the limited supply of spectrum, however, the medical cost savings that could be realized through utilization of this technology in clinical and preventative practices makes the effort to find spectrum important.
-Once spectrum is found and financed, it could be dedicated to use by hospitals or rural physicians, and managed centrally. - 4.
+Once spectrum is found and financed, it could be dedicated to use by hospitals or rural physicians, and managed centrally. - 3.
 Map availability of broadband to hospitals and rural physician groups.
 Hospitals should be at the top of the list for access to high speed Internet.
 To accomplish this, existing advocacy groups should unite to prioritize needs for a State Level Rural Health Care application.
-The first step should be to map the availability of broadband to the State's hospitals. - 5.
+The first step should be to map the availability of broadband to the State's hospitals. - 4.
 Provision of Health IT-related digital literary courses at rural hospitals by Mississippi State University Extension Service eBEAT Team.
 National and state research suggests that geographic location is closely correlated with adoption rates.
 The challenge is how to introduce citizens who may already be marginalized from broadband usage to the concept of receiving healthcare from the Internet.

-Per the 2017 Environmental Scan, Provider access to Broadband is not an issue, however, DOM will continue to monitor Broadband access and connectivity issues via the DOM outreach personnel and other DOM Provider-facing personnel.
+Per the 2017 Environmental Scan, Provider access to Broadband is not an issue for Medicaid providers across the state, however, DOM will continue to monitor Broadband access and connectivity issues via the DOM outreach personnel and other DOM Provider-facing personnel.